United Nations High Commissioner for Refugees Representation in Cyprus: Refugee issues in Cyprus

 Cyprus has been a destination for a consistently increasing number of regular and irregular immigrants.
 According to national sources, the estimated number of irregular migrants in Cyprus is 50,000.
 Cyprus enacted national refugee legislation in January 2000 and its asylum institutions started conducting Refugee Status Determination (RSD) in 2002.
 In 2007, 6,789 persons submitted asylum applications and in 2008, 3,922 persons applied for asylum.
 The number of the asylum-seekers pending to be examined at the end of 2009 was 5,275.
-Cyprus and Malta rank first among the industrialized countries in the per capita number of asylum applications.
+Cyprus ranks first among EU countries in the per capita number of asylum applications.

 In principle, asylum-seekers are not denied access to Cyprus.
 Most asylum-seekers, however, do not try to enter the country through official channels, in order to avoid the risk of not being admitted.
 While the Asylum Service (the first instance body that examines asylum applications and the coordinating body on asylum seekers’ issues) has made considerable progress in setting up the structures and the processes to ensure quality decisions, the reality remains that the number of Eligibility Officers (EOs) against the number of applicants is still objectively insufficient.
 This is clearly substantiated by the fact that at the end of 2008, there were 8,005 cases pending to be decided.

 Other problems related to refugees issues in Cyprus are the following: